mono/website/community/google-summer-of-code/projects.md

 The [MonoDevelop C/C++ addin](https://github.com/mhutch/cbinding) was substantially updated as part of Summer of Code 2015.
 However, there are still many things that could be done to improve it!

+There's far more than could be done in a single Summer of Code, so feel free to pick and choose from the list of tasks when writing your proposal:

+- detect missing dependencies (libclang, CMake etc) and prompting the user to install them
-- improving the code completion and adding a test suite
+- improve the code completion and add a test suite
-- adding refactoring support
+- adding various refactorings
+- integrating the (Clang Source Analyzer)[https://clang-analyzer.llvm.org]
-- improving the GDB debugger addin or switching to LLDB
+- improving the GDB debugger integration
+- integrating the LLDB debugger
-- making the addin usable on Windows with msvc, clang and/or mingw32 gcc.
+- making the addin usable on Windows with msvc, clang and/or mingw32 gcc
+- improving the file and project templates
+- anything else you can think of!

 Your proposal can include any of that you find interesting and feel can be realistically be completed in addition to the core tasks.

-**Deliverables:** a set of improvements to the C/C++ addin of your choosing, to be specified in your proposal
+**Deliverables:** a set of improvements to the C/C++ addin, as specified in your proposal

 **Mentors:** Mikayla Hutchinson